Fielo-Apps/fieloprp/doc/UC-PRP-0004-Change Invoice Status.md

    3. The system displays the "Revert" and "Reprocess" buttons
    4. The back office user presses the "Reprocess" button
    5. The system maintains the Invoice status in "Approved"
+   6. The systems does not update the "Approved Date" field
-   6. The system reprocesses the invoice
+   7. The system reprocesses the invoice
-   7. The system refreshes the Invoice details page
+   8. The system refreshes the Invoice details page
-   8. The system maintains the "Revert" and "Reprocess" buttons
+   9. The system maintains the "Revert" and "Reprocess" buttons
-   9. End of flow
+   10. End of flow

 ##### 17. The back office user reprocesses an approved Invoice that belongs to a program that has the option "Request Invoice Authorization" set to FALSE (step 1 of basic flow)
    1. The back office user selects, in the Invoices landing page, an invoice which status is "Approved" from a program where the option "Request Invoice Authorization" is set to false